 SEVERE MATERNAL MORBIDITY IN MARYLAND

 For population-based identification and monitoring at state, regional, and national levels, SMM is typically identified using a pre-defined list of International Classification of Disease (ICD) diagnosis and procedure codes that can be found in administrative hospital discharge data.
-The original list of 25 SMM indicators developed by the U.S. Centers for Disease Control and Prevention (CDC) was based on the 9'th Revision of ICD (ICD-9) 3 and was subsequently updated given transition to the 10'th Revision of ICD (ICD-10) in the United States in October 20154.
+The original list of 25 SMM indicators developed by the U.S. Centers for Disease Control and Prevention (CDC) was based on the 9th Revision of ICD (ICD-9) 3 and was subsequently updated given transition to the 10th Revision of ICD (ICD-10) in the United States in October 20154.
 The CDC currently lists 21 indicators and corresponding ICD-9 and ICD-10 codes that can be used for population-based identification of SMM6.
-The use of these indicators for SMM identification hs been validated against a clinical gold standard and found to perform reasonably well as a measure in administrative, population-based data5.
-A population-level measure is needed to monitor the overall burden of SMM in a popuilation and to track the impact of large maternal health initiatives and programs.
+The use of these indicators for SMM identification has been validated against a clinical gold standard and found to perform reasonably well as a measure in administrative population-based data5.
+A population-level measure is needed to monitor the overall burden of SMM in a population and to track the impact of large maternal health initiatives and programs.

-The CDC, the American College of Obstetricians and Gynecologists (AGOG), and the Society for Maternal Fetal Medicine (SMFM) recommend that birthing facilities routinely identify and review SMM cases.1,7,8 Use of ICD codes to identify SMM cases in facilities is more difficult to operationalize and may lead to missed cases.1 Therefore, the definition proposed for facility-based identification of SMM cases includes only two criteria; admission to an intensive care unit (ICU) and/or transfusion of 4 or more units of blood.7 Using these criteria alone was found to identify a significant number of SMM cases and to offer learning opportunities for clinicians.
+The CDC, the American College of Obstetricians and Gynecologists (ACOG), and the Society for Maternal-Fetal Medicine (SMFM) recommend that birthing facilities routinely identify and review SMM cases1,7,8.
+Use of ICD codes to identify SMM cases in facilities is more difficult to operationalize and may lead to missed cases1.
+Therefore, the definition proposed for facility-based identification of SMM cases includes only two criteria, admission to an intensive care unit (ICU) and/or transfusion of 4 or more units of blood7.
+Using these criteria alone was found to identify a significant number of SMM cases and to offer learning opportunities for clinicians.

-The review of SMM cases should include a timeline for and characterization of events that led to morbidity, as well as a determination of whether the case was preventable with one or more changes in the patient, provider, health facility or health system factors.
-By identifying preventable or potentially preventable SMM cases and factors that led to clinical deterioration, facilities learn what worked and did not work in the process of care.
-As a result, they can recommend and implement specific practice changes or quality improvement initiatives to perevent future SMM and other adverse maternal outcomes from occurring.
+The review of SMM cases should include a timeline for and characterization of events that led to morbidity, as well as a determination of whether the case was preventable with one or more changes in the patient, provider, health facility, or health system factors.
+By identifying preventable or potentially preventable SMM cases and associated factors, facilities learn what worked and did not work in the process of care.
+As a result, they can recommend and implement specific practice changes or quality improvement initiatives to prevent future SMM and other adverse maternal outcomes from occurring.

 HOSPITAL-BASED SEVERE MATERNAL MORBIDITY SURVEILLANCE IN MARYLAND

-To date, only Ilinois has a formal statewide SMM surveillance and review process in place.9 A systematic, ongoing process for case identification, clinical review and analysis of SMM at the hospital and state-level is needed to identify strategies to improve service delivery and quality of care for pregnant and postpartum women in Maryland.
+To date, only Illinois has a formal statewide SMM surveillance and review process in place9.
+A systematic, ongoing process for case identification, clinical review, and analysis of SMM at the hospital and state-level is needed to identify strategies to improve service delivery and quality of care for pregnant and postpartum women in Maryland.

 In July 2020, the MDMOM Program launched a HOSPTIAL-BASED PILOT PROGRAM IN SIX BIRTHING HOSPITALS (Ann Arundel Medical Center, Howard County General Hospital, Johns Hopkins Hospital, MedStar St. Mary's Hospital, Mercy Medical Center and Sinai Hospital of Baltimore) to test processes for SMM surveillance and review in Maryland.
 This pilot is the first phase of a larger initiative to establish a voluntary statewide SMM surveillance and review program in Maryland, as outlined below.